thosgood/this-weeks-finds/markdown/101-151/week127.md

 As I explained in ["Week 126"](#week126), a string traces out a surface in spacetime called the "string worldsheet".
-Let's keep life simple and assume the string worldsheet is a torus and that spacetime is Euclidean R^n^.
-Then to figure out the expectation value of any physical observable, we need to calculate its integral over the space of all maps from a torus to R^n^.
+Let's keep life simple and assume the string worldsheet is a torus and that spacetime is Euclidean R^n.
+Then to figure out the expectation value of any physical observable, we need to calculate its integral over the space of all maps from a torus to R^n.

-To make this precise, let's use X to denote a map from the torus to R^n^.
+To make this precise, let's use X to denote a map from the torus to R^n.
 Then a physical observable will be some function f(X), and its expectation value will be

 (1/Z) ∫ f(X) exp(-S(X)) dX